On-going SeyCCAT partnerships and projects

 Dillys kickstarts her filmmaking career with an ocean documentary – Nou Leker Ble.read more

-A woman-led association builds the entrepreneurship skills of unemployed women through using seaweed and elements of the circular economy.read more
+A women-led association builds the entrepreneurship skills of unemployed women through using seaweed and elements of the circular economy.read more

 Lisa and Shafira share important information on the sustainable development goals (SDGs) and volunteering opportunities to youth.read more